stanford-rc/www.sherlock.stanford.edu/src/docs/user-guide/ondemand.md

 queue, run a Jupyter notebook and much more, without logging in to Sherlock the traditional way, via a SSH terminal connection.

+!!! quote

+    In neuroimaging there are a number of software pipelines that output HTML reports heavy on images files.
+Sherlock OnDemand allows users to check those as they appear on their `$SCRATCH` folder, for quick quality control, instead of having to mount remote filesystems, download data locally or move to any other storage location.
+Since the data itself is already quite big and costly to move, OnDemand is extremely helpful for fast assessment.

+    _-- Carolina Ramirez, Williams PANLab_

 ### More documentation
 <div style="float:right">
 [![ood](img/ood_logo.png)][url_ood]